Adventures in Machine Learning

 plt.show()

-Linear algebra is a branch of mathematics that deals with linear equations, linear functions, and their representations using matrices and vectors.
-It plays a significant role in many modern technologies, such as machine learning, computer graphics, data analysis, and signal processing.
+Linear algebra is a crucial branch of mathematics that deals with linear equations, linear functions, and their representation using matrices and vectors.
+It finds applications in a wide array of fields, including machine learning, computer graphics, and data analysis.

 Importance of Linear Algebra and NumPy